 We’ve talked about the cost of retrofitting the nation’s dwelling stock in a couple of places.
 The first was a reflection on levels of public investment in retrofit compared to the very large sums required and the other was in a de-carbonising the dwelling stock policy tracker.
-We won’t rehearse the context here – just to say that retrofitting the existing building stock with both fabric-first energy efficiency measures (to reduce the levels of energy needed for heat) and de-carbonised heat sources to meet the remaining ‘need’ are going to be crucial.
+We won’t rehearse the context here – just to say that retrofitting the existing building stock with both fabric-first energy efficiency measures (to reduce the levels of energy needed for comfort) and de-carbonised heat sources to meet the remaining ‘need’ are going to be crucial.
 We will probably also have to reconfigure ‘comfort’ – is what we normatively ‘want’ actually what we ‘need‘?

 But there are a couple of things that got buried in those pieces that deserve a bit more (intense) spotlight: